bwillow1222/ds4002MI3P2/README.md

 ├── README.md               # This file
 ├── LICENSE.md              # License file (MIT License)
-├── SCRIPTS/                # Contains all the Python scripts │   ├── Preprocess.ipynb    # Script for data cleaning and preprocessing
+├── SCRIPTS/                # Contains all the Python scripts │   ├── DataVisualizations.ipynb    # Script for data frequencies, distributions, and statistics
+│   ├── Preprocess.ipynb    # Script for data cleaning and preprocessing
 │   ├── ViewershipModeling.ipynb  # Script for fitting the double exponential smoothing model
 ├── DATA/                   # Contains datasets used in the project